TechTorque-2025/.github/profile/README.md

 ## 🧩 Repository Structure

-Each major component resides in its own top-level directory.
-Please refer to the `README.md` file within each directory for specific details.
+Each major component of the system resides in its own top-level directory.
+Please refer to the `README.md` file within each directory for specific details about that service.

+---
+© 2025 TechTorque